SmartEVSE/smartevse/README.md

 New V2.04 features are:
 - Access control option added, allows for (RFID) locks to be connected, and usage of the Charging stating to be restricted.
-- 12V status LED, will indicate charging/stopped/ready to charge and error conditions to be visible.
+- Status LED option, will indicate charging/stopped/ready to charge and error conditions to be visible.

 <h1>The Sensorbox</h1>